Joe Krol

-Joseph "King" Krol (February 20, 1919 – December 16, 2008) was a Canadian gridiron football quarterback, running back, defensive back, and placekicker/punter from 1942 to 1953 and 1955.
+Joseph "King" Krol (February 20, 1919 – December 16, 2008) was a Canadian football quarterback, running back, defensive back, and placekicker/punter from 1942 to 1953 and 1955.
 Considered as possibly the most versatile player in Canadian football history as a triple-threat to pass, run, and kick, he was one of Canada's greatest athletes and also famously known as a "Gold Dust Twin" for his teamwork with Royal Copeland.
 Joe Krol was inducted into the Ontario Sports Hall of Fame in 1996.
 After suffering from a fall in his apartment, Krol died in a Toronto hospital on December 16, 2008.

 Early life

 Krol was born on February 20, 1919, in Hamilton, Ontario.
 He was commonly nicknamed "King".
 He said in 1999, "My parents are Polish and the name was actually Krul.
 I guess in Polish, Krol means king.
 It also means rabbit, but I think I prefer king."

 Krol began playing Canadian football in high school at Kennedy Collegiate Institute in Windsor, Ontario in 1932, with which he won several secondary school championships.
 He went to the University of Western Ontario in London, Ontario and played Intercollegiate Football for the Western Ontario Mustangs from 1938 to 1942 including the Intercollegiate championship in 1939.